Test specimen made of smallest amounts of material

 Micro test specimen

-Are you in the development phase of a new material and want to test it quickly and efficiently?
+Are you developing a new material and need to test it quickly and efficiently?
 With injection-molded micro test specimens, even small quantities of plastic can be tested under very precise process specifications.
-For material development and generally for the development of microtechnical solutions, the production of micro test specimens offers a variety of advantages
+For material development and the development of micro-engineered solutions in general, the production of micro test specimens offers a number of advantages.

 - A wide variety of test specimens with different geometries can be produced from less than 50 g of material.

 - Very cost-intensive materials can be investigated efficiently and cost-effectively.

 - Materials from a laboratory production can be comparatively examined in the accredited test laboratory

 - Recommendations for injection molding technology can be efficiently and quickly derived from the production of the specimens.

 - Various performance chracteristics, chemical resistance, bondability, etc. can be evaluated.

 The "formicaPlast" micro injection molding machine developed at the KUZ allows the processing of extremely small shot weights, even for materials that are sensitive to dwell time.
 Injection molding tools and test fixtures for a wide variety of test specimen geometries are already available for characterizing a wide range of material properties.

 The following test methods, for example, are available for selection: